feel-co/ndg/README.md

   -s, --stylesheet <STYLESHEET>
           Path to custom stylesheet
       --script <SCRIPT>
-          Path to custom Javascript file to include -T, --title <TITLE>
+          Path to custom Javascript file to include.
+Can be specified multiple times to include multiple script files.
+  -T, --title <TITLE>
           Title of the documentation
   -f, --footer <FOOTER>